Skip to content

 1. settlement is what turns accepted work into protocol-recognized truth

-For a personal receipt-parsing request, the normal outcome is that the user receives a trusted structured expense record, not that the user receives a protocol reward.
+For a personal receipt-parsing request, the normal outcome is that the user receives a trusted structured expense record and, if the data meets quality thresholds, earns a data quality reward.

 sequence